Han Myeong-sook: South Korea-Uzbekistan relations

 Han and Shavkat Mirziyoyev, the Prime Minister of Uzbekistan, met in Tashkent, Uzbekistan on 25 September 2006.
 They signed several agreements, including one deal in which Uzbekistan will send 300 tons of Uzbek uranium ore to South Korea every year from 2010 to 2014.
 The deal bypasses U.S. companies that acted previously as middlemen for South Korean imports of Uzbek uranium ore.
-Han also met with President Islam Karimov and parliament speaker Erkin Xalilov.
+Han also met with President Islam Karimov and parliament speaker Erkin Khalilov.
 Han and Mirziyoyev boosted cooperation in the energy, agriculture, construction, architecture, and information technology sectors.
 Trade between South Korea and Uzbekistan increased by nearly 40% between 2005 and 2006, to $565 million.

 Resignation

 Han resigned from her position as prime minister on March 7, 2007, amidst speculation that she would run in the December 2007 presidential elections.
 After the informal meeting with former justice minister Kang Kum-Sil just before her resignation, Han said she would continue as a legislator and think about running for president.